toydala99/msemail/README.md

-# A Simple Mail Sender API With Spring Boot
+# A Simple Mail Sender API With Spring Boot and RabbitMQ